miajl/r1_assignment_2/README.md

 Initialize ros node
 Create Action client

-Create subscriber to /clicked_point with callback clicked_point_callback Create subscriber to /odom with callback odom_callback Create subscriber to /key_in with callback key_callback Create publisher to /posvel
+Create subscriber to /clicked_point with callback=clicked_point_callback
+Create subscriber to /odom with callback=odom_callback Create subscriber to /key_in with callback=key_callback Create publisher to /posvel

 Wait for action server